It makes some sense. If investments are competing for my next dollar, it is true that treasuries at 3% look a lot better than <1%.

 In addition, firms in the US will be able to fully expense capex for tax purposes, instead of the depreciation expense for tax deductions.
 Firms could invest in automation, crowding out labor and keeping wages down.
 In essence, we shouldn’t underestimate the deflationary impact technology can have.
 However, I tend to think this will take time.

 But if I had to bet, I think inflation will tick up, which will cause interest rates to rise.

 I also do not want to be in stocks that have a long tail.
-For example, some biotech stocks valuations are through the roof based on the expectation in 3-5 years they will come out with a blockbuster drug.
+For example, some stocks valuations are through the roof based on the expectation in 3-5 years they will be much bigger (think Biotech that will come out with a blockbuster drug).
 As the discount rate increases, these stocks will get crushed considering their earnings are further out.
-Tesla is another example of this…
+Growth stocks such as Tesla is another example of this…

 On that note, we should consider that the discount rate for all stocks will be increasing.
 That could hurt the valuations of a lot of names as the S&P grinds higher (e.g. the S&P historically traded at 15x EPS, but now trades at 18x.
 Could there be a reversion to the mean?).

 Where would I invest when inflation is high?I am tilting my portfolio towards commodities.
 Although they have had a big run in 2017, we are still well below levels seen in 2011 and 2012 for commodities.
 If inflation ticks up, these have room to run and can serve as a hedge to my equity holdings.
 Refer to the chart below to see where we sit in the commodities world compared to recent history (chart depicted is the Bloomberg Commodities Index, which is made up of energy, grain, metals, etc.)